logicalclocks/feature-store-api/docs/hopsworksai/aws/restrictive_permissions.md

 By default, these permissions are set to easily allow a wide range of different configurations and allow us to automate as many steps as possible.
 While we ensure to never access resources we shouldn’t, we do understand that this might not be enough for your organization or security policy.
-This guide explains how to lock down AWS permissions following the IT security policy principal of least privilege allowing Hopsworks.ai to only access resources in a specific VPC.
+This guide explains how to lock down AWS permissions following the IT security policy principle of least privilege allowing Hopsworks.ai to only access resources in a specific VPC.

 ## Step 1: Create a VPC